TeamMaestro/capacitor-contact-picker/README.md

 "We need access to your contacts in order to do something."
 ```

+Also, on iOS it is a best practice to ask for permission twice.
+See [here](https://blog.prototypr.io/3-best-practices-for-in-app-permissions-dce7d36544a4).

 ### Android
 Add users permission in `AndroidManifest.xml`:
 ```